nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 `LogicManager`.

 > Note: There are some differences for the find commands of `TutorialGroup` and `Student` during Step 4. `TutorialGroup`
-> has its own predicate class called `TutorialContainsKeywordsPredicate` while `Student` has its own predicate class
+> also has its own predicate class called `TutorialContainsKeywordsPredicate` while `Student`'s predicate class is
 > called `NameContainsKeywordsPredicate`.
 >
 > For `TutorialGroup`: